 Nowadays, I’m a little more refined [I think…?].

 However, it does go to show that most of the items we have in our kitchens are actually fairly luxurious!
 And although I’m no shopper, I can spend quite a long time – and money – in kitchen gadget shops.

 What stops me, aside from my budget, is kitchen space.
 It’s way too easy to clutter up my kitchen with gadgets I think will be useful but I don’t have the room for.
 [Electric juicer, bread-maker, and electric grill spring to mind...]

 Like many other home economic decisions, stocking your kitchen is a trade-off between space, money, and need.
 I’ve come to the conclusion that if I can’t find the space for an item I think I need, I don’t buy it.
 But if there is something I do need, I save up for it and purchase it.
 However, I may have to eBay something else to make space!

 So, without further ado, what follows is a list of 9 kitchen cooking items I can’t live without and that I will always make space for.
 They just make my family life so much easier.
 I hope they can yours too.

 One of THE most essential kitchen cooking items in my home is a set of scales.

 I’ve already written a post on the need for accuracy and consistency in cooking, and my enduring love for my cheap digital scales is an extension of this.

-It’s true they’re not as pleasing to look at as those beautiful vintage mechanical scales but they have the advantage of being lightweight, a breeze to clean and easily hidden away.
+It’s true that my digital scales aren’t as pleasing to look at as those beautiful vintage mechanical scales in the picture above but they do have the advantage of being lightweight, a breeze to clean and easily hidden away.
 These are all virtues in my book!